fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 > [!NOTE]
 > Microsoft has no say in the port approval decision and can't influence the behavior of the losing service provider.

-When placing a port request, you'll be asked to choose a target porting date and time.
-Choosing a target date doesn't mean that the port happens on that date – the port only occurs on the target date IF the losing service provider provides approval to allow your numbers to be ported away from their system on the date that you asked for.
+When placing a port request, you're asked to choose a target porting date and time.
+Choosing a target date doesn't mean that the port happens on that date - the port only occurs on the target date if the losing service provider provides approval to allow your numbers to be ported away from their system on the date that you asked for.

 Once you submit your request to port your phone numbers to Microsoft, the following events take place: